padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 The host name has the format, `<service-name>.<namespace>.svc.cluster.local`.
 In our case, it would be **`grafana.kubectl-helm.svc.cluster.local`**.
 We will be using this host name shortly.

-Let's now install `grafana` app and import the included `perf_test` dashboards to Grafana.
+Let's now install `grafana` app and import the included dashboards to Grafana.

 ```bash
 # Create the grafana app
 create_app -product hazelcast -app grafana
 ```

+### 11.2.
+Configure Grafana App

 Edit `setenv.sh` and set the Grafana host.